What does it mean to be a Garfield County Commissioner?

 Candidates must live in the district of the seat for which they are running.

 Open seats in 2020 are District 2 and 3.
-See the Garfield County Clerk & Recorder’s website for Voter Precinct Maps.
+Click here for a map of the districts.

 Manage the 2020 county budget of $107 million